Khalid of Saudi Arabia

-Khalid was the son of King Abdulaziz and Al Jawhara bint Musaed Al Jiluwi.
+Khalid was the son of King Abdulaziz and Al Jawhara bint Musaed Al Saud.
 He assisted his half-brother Prince Faisal in his duties as foreign minister of Saudi Arabia.
 Khalid served as viceroy of the Hejaz region for a brief time in the 1930s.
-He visited the United States in 1943 together with Faisal, establishing relations between the two countries.
-He was appointed as the deputy prime minister of Saudi Arabia in 1962.
-After Khalid's full brother Prince Muhammad stepped aside from the royal succession, King Faisal named Khalid as crown prince in 1965.
+He visited the United States in 1943 together with Faisal, establishing diplomatic relations between the two countries.
+He was appointed deputy prime minister of Saudi Arabia in 1962.
+King Faisal named Khalid as crown prince in 1965, after Khalid's full brother Prince Muhammad removed himself from the line of royal succession.

 Following the assassination of King Faisal in 1975, Khalid ascended to the throne.
-His reign saw both huge developments in the country due to increase in oil revenues and significant events in the Middle East.
+His reign saw both huge developments in the country due to an increase in oil revenues and also significant events in the Middle East.
 In 1979, a group of civilians seized the Grand Mosque of Mecca and sought but failed to kidnap Khalid.
 Saudi forces regained control over the mosque, but the seizure resulted in the introduction of stricter religious policies in Saudi Arabia.
 Khalid died in 1982 and was succeeded by his half-brother Fahd.

 Early life and education

 Khalid was born in Qasr Al Hukm, Riyadh, on 13 February 1913.
 He was the fifth son of King Abdulaziz.
 His mother, Al Jawhara bint Musaed, was from the important Al Jiluwi clan.
 She was a second cousin of Abdulaziz, their paternal grandfathers Jiluwi bin Turki and Faisal bin Turki being brothers.
 This was in keeping with long-standing traditions in Arabia of marriage within the same lineage, and members of Al Jiluwi frequently intermarried with the members of Al Saud.

 Khalid had one full-brother, Muhammad.
 His full sister, Al Anoud, married to the sons of King Abdulaziz's brother Sa'ad bin Abdul Rahman.
 She first married Saud bin Sa'ad.
 After Saud died, she married Fahd bin Sa'ad.
-Khalid attended the Mufirej school founded by Sheikh Abdul Rahman Al Mufirej in 1879 based in the Sheikh Abdullah bin Abdul Latif mosque in the Dukhna neighborhood of Riyadh.
+Khalid attended the Mufirej school founded by Sheikh Abdul Rahman Al Mufirej in 1879 based in the Sheikh Abdullah bin Abdul Latif Mosque in the Dukhna neighborhood of Riyadh.
 There he acquired basic literacy skills and studied arithmetics.